amanarora9848/unige-rt1-assignment1/README.md

 <hr>

-### Normality Assumption Check for Proportions:
+### Binomial Assumption Check for Proportions:

-In our second hypothesis, we were comparing proportions (failure rates) between Implementation A and L. Before performing a z-test for proportions, we needed to confirm the normality assumption for these proportions.
+In our second hypothesis, we were comparing success rates between Implementation A and L. Before performing a z-test for proportions, we needed to confirm the binomial assumption for these proportions.

-For a proportion to follow a normal distribution, the sample size needs to be large enough that both np and n(1-p) are greater than 5, where n is the sample size and p is the proportion of interest (here, the failure rate).
+For a binomial distribution to approximate a normal distribution (**central limit theorem**), the sample size needs to be large enough that both np and n(1-p) are greater than 5, where n is the sample size and p is the proportion of interest (here, the success rate).
 Satisfying this condition ensures that the binomial distribution of the data can be approximated by a normal distribution, which is a key assumption for the z-test.

-Therefore, we performed a check to see if the product of the sample size and the failure rate, and the product of the sample size and the success rate, were both greater than 5 for Implementations A and L. This step was crucial for validating the use of a z-test in our analysis.
+Therefore, we performed a check to see if the product of the sample size and the success rate, and the product of the sample size and the failure rate, were both greater than 5 for Implementations A and L. This step was crucial for validating the use of a z-test in our analysis.

+For Implementation A, we found that both np and n(1-p) were greater than 5, suggesting that the binomial assumption holds.
+Similarly for Implementation L, both np and n(1-p) were greater than 5, validating the binomial assumption.
+Thus, the use of a z-test was appropriate for our analysis.

 #### Test Result:
-The check confirmed that the normality assumption held for both Implementation A and Implementation L. Thus, the conditions for performing a z-test for proportions were met in this case.
+We can conclude that the binomial assumption holds for both Implementations A and L. This validation confirms the appropriateness of the subsequent Z-test for comparing the success rates of these two implementations.

 # Statistical Analysis Report (Summary)